camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7130-released.md

 ## Camunda BPM Run

-To provide non-Java Developers an easy way to get started with Camunda, we are proud to introduce a new distribution: Camunda BPM Run.
+To provide non-Java developers an easy way to get started with Camunda, we are proud to introduce a new distribution: Camunda BPM Run.
-Run can be operated as a standalone process engine without any java knowledge and without compromising on configurability.
+Run can be operated as a standalone process engine without any Java knowledge and without compromising on configurability.

 It provides the Camunda web applications (Cockpit, Tasklist, Admin) as well as the REST API.
-This also makes Camunda BPM Run perfect for use in microservice orchestration or to get your project up and running quickly.
+Camunda BPM Run is also perfect for use in microservice orchestration or to get your project up and running quickly.

-To get started, read up on the [Run release Blogpost](https://blog.camunda.com/post/2020/03/introducing-camunda-bpm-run/#starting-with-run), download it [here](https://downloads.camunda.cloud/release/camunda-bpm/run/7.13/) or check out the [User Guide](https://docs.camunda.org/manual/latest/user-guide/camunda-bpm-run/).
+To get started, read up on the [Run release blogpost](https://blog.camunda.com/post/2020/03/introducing-camunda-bpm-run/#starting-with-run), download it [here](https://downloads.camunda.cloud/release/camunda-bpm/run/7.13/) or check out the [User Guide](https://docs.camunda.org/manual/latest/user-guide/camunda-bpm-run/).

 ## OpenAPI Documentation

 We aim to make extending Camunda as straight forward as possible.
 To help you when developing external services, we now provide OpenAPI documentation for our REST API.
-OpenAPI is a standard that defines language-agnostic interfaces for REST-APIs.
+OpenAPI is a standard that defines language-agnostic interfaces for REST APIs.

-Using the OpenAPI documentation, you can interact with the Camunda Process Engine with minimal implementation effort.
+Using the OpenAPI documentation, you can interact with the Camunda process engine with minimal implementation effort.
-With many Tools already available, you can quickly test out the API using Swagger and even generate a REST-Client in your favorite programming language.
+With many tools already available, you can quickly test out the API using Swagger and even generate a REST client in your favorite programming language.

 {{< figure src="openapi-swagger.png" alt="OpenAPI swagger">}}

-The generated REST Client can then be used to integrate your existing application into the workflow, or you can extend Camunda in the language of your choice.
+The generated REST client can then be used to integrate your existing application into the workflow, or you can extend Camunda in the language of your choice.

 Get started by checking the [documentation](https://docs.camunda.org/manual/7.13/reference/rest/openapi/) for usage and coverage, and download the specification from [here](https://app.camunda.com/nexus/service/rest/repository/browse/camunda-bpm/org/camunda/bpm/camunda-engine-rest-openapi/).

-## DMN 1.3 and FEEL 1.2 support
+## DMN 1.3 and FEEL 1.2 Support

-DMN allows business analysts and stakeholders to model decisions that can be execute inside your process.
+DMN allows business analysts and stakeholders to model decisions that can be executed inside your process.
 With DMN 1.3 and FEEL 1.2, the DMN engine got even more powerful.

-DMN 1.3 allows for easier diagram exchanges between vendors and FEEL 1.2 extends the FEEL coverage to more elements.
-FEEL can now be used in Input Expressions, Output Entries, and Literal Expressions.
+DMN 1.3 allows for easier diagram exchanges between vendors, and FEEL 1.2 extends the FEEL coverage to more elements.
+FEEL can now be used in input expressions, output entries, and literal expressions.

-You can model DMN 1.3 Diagrams using the latest version of the [Camunda Modeler](https://camunda.com/download/modeler/).
-Check out the [introductory Blog Post](https://blog.camunda.com/post/2020/03/camunda-bpm-supports-dmn-feel-1.2/) which walks you through all the new features.
+You can model DMN 1.3 diagrams using the latest version of the [Camunda Modeler](https://camunda.com/download/modeler/).
+Check out the [introductory blog post](https://blog.camunda.com/post/2020/03/camunda-bpm-supports-dmn-feel-1.2/) which walks you through all the new features.

-## Improved capabilities for Microservice Deployments
+## Improved Capabilities for Microservice Deployments
 This release includes improvements for the usage of Camunda in microservice architectures.

 ### Hostnames in Job Logs